Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     !!! tip "What does this code do?"
         The code added is similar to the create operation.
 The Edit page accepts the TaskId as a Guid, loads the task, and then updates the task by sending an HTTP PUT operation.

 - Now we will inject an HTTP client factory and define environment variables.
 To do so we will register the HttpClientFactory named `BackEndApiExternal` to make it available for injection in controllers.
-Open the `Program.cs` file and update it with highlighted code below:
+Open the `Program.cs` file and update it with highlighted code below.
+Your file may be flattened rather than indented and not contain some of the below elements.
+Don't worry.
+Just place the highlighted lines in the right spot:

 === "Program.cs"